Sign up to our Newsletter

 USC also has one of the most diverse student populations in the nation.
 Its dedication to diversity dates back to the early 1900s, being one of the first law schools to enroll women, students of color, ethnic minorities, and international scholars!

-If you’d like to join this revolutionary school, you should aim to have a GPA of around 3.87 and an LSAT score of around 168.
-USC only accepts around 12.7% of students and has the highest tuition costs on this list!
-Full-time tuition costs $76,438 a year.
+If you’d like to join this revolutionary school, you should aim to have a higher GPA than the 3.91 median and a higher LSAT score than the 169 median.
+USC only accepts around 12.41% of students and has the highest tuition costs on this list!
+Full-time tuition costs $80,184 a year.

 5. University of California - Irvine